Humane Education – Extracurricular Programs

 • Committed to the vision, mission and values of the GTHS

-• HE Volunteers must be trained by a Dog Care Coordinator or designate to handle GTHS dogs during any and all programming
+Working Conditions: As appropriate, HE Volunteers will be trained by a Dog Care Coordinator or designate before handling any GTHS dogs during programming

 Stay informed on GTHS events, initiatives and programs.
 Learn how the GTHS team is serving the pets and people of the South Georgian Bay Area.
 Read heart-warming Happy Tails about GTHS Alumni.
 See a lot of really cute pictures of dogs and cats!